 Renewable and Alternative Energy

 Two buildings (Atlantic Residence Hall and the O’Keefe Athletic Center) host solar arrays that supplement the electricity supply for those structures.
 The two arrays have produced over one million kWh of electricity and avoided the production of over 700 tons of greenhouse gases.
-The Berry Library and Learning Commons features a geothermal system that reduces heating and cooling energy needs.
+A geothermal system at the Berry Library and Learning Commons reduces heating and cooling energy demand.

-Salem State University is protective of the nine-acre tidal marsh on its property, home to several species of birds including the Great Blue Heron, Double-Crested Cormorant and Kingfisher.
+Salem State University protects the nine-acre tidal marsh on its property, home to several species of birds including herons, egrets and kingfishers.
 The Central Campus quadrangle includes a bioswale of native grasses and perennials abutting the large lawn area, collecting and cleaning runoff before it enters the tidal marsh.

 2013 | LEED Silver